ALILODHI-cloud/UVAmacro/post_2/body.md

 ![Alt_text](figures/figure_5.jpg)

-Under our framework, the month-to-2025-01-10 increase in term premium has a z-score of ~1.49, which would qualify as insufficient in terms of applying downward pressure on the 10yr yield (via the 10yr's policy expectations component).
+Under our framework, the month-to-2025-01-10 increase in term premium has a z-score of ~1.49, which would qualify as insufficient in terms of applying downward pressure on the 10yr yield.

 # Conclusion